Surrey Transportation Plan

 REFINEMENT & CONFIRMATION

-This phase will be the final engagement phase and will focus on receiving feedback on the final draft Transportation Plan.
-This is the final stage for refinement and minor modifications prior to the plan going to Council for decision.
+This phase will be the final engagement phase and will focus on receiving feedback on the draft Transportation Plan.
+It will identify any gaps and address potential concerns or points for clarification prior to the plan going to Council for decision.

 - Corporate Report No. R199: Launch of a New Transportation Strategic Plan